The Hidden Risks of Volunteer Face Painting at Events (Vancouver Safety Guide for Organizers)

 Overcrowding & Guest Experience Issues

 Face painting is one of the most in-demand activities at events.
+Without proper systems in place, this can lead to:

 Long, unmanaged lines